 Waves play an extremely important role in many areas of our lives.

 Capacitors store electrical energy in the form of electric charge.

 This animation demonstrates the structure and operation of hair dryers.

-Trolleybuses and streetcars are environment-friendly means of public transportation
+Trolleybuses and trams are environment-friendly means of public transport